4.2.2 Conductor Repair, Foil Jumper, Film Adhesive Method

 Position the circuit board so that it is flat and stable.
 Gently place the hot bonding tip onto the High-Temperature Tape covering the new circuit.
 Apply pressure as recommended in the manual of the repair system or repair kit for 5 seconds to tack the circuit in place.
 Carefully peel off the tape.
 (See Figure 6)

 Gently place the bonding tip directly onto the new circuit.
 Apply pressure as recommended in the manual of the repair system or repair kit for an additional 30 seconds to fully bond the new circuit.
 The new circuit is fully cured.
 Carefully clean the area and inspect the new circuit for proper alignment.

-Apply a small amount of liquid flux to the lap solder joint connection area and solder the circuit foil jumper from the new conductor to the circuit on the PC board surface.
+Apply a small amount of liquid flux to the lap solder joint connection area and solder the circuit foil jumper from the new conductor to the circuit on the circuit board surface.
 Use minimal flux and solder to ensure a reliable connection.
-High Temperature Tape may be placed over the top of the new conductor to prevent excess solder overflow.
+High-Temperature Tape may be placed over the top of the new conductor to prevent excess solder overflow.